ablarchives/client-plugin/README.md

 - Ability to import and export clients

 **Functionality**
-- Custom fields are supplied to the client model by the clients controller.
+- Custom fields are supplied to the client model by the clients controller
-- Referral options are supplied to the client model by itself.
+- Referral options are supplied to the client model by itself
+- Include `redirect` parameter in the URL when creating client to redirect to a specific URL (value should be full URL)

 **Install**
 There are two options: